JaagaStartup/JaagaStartup.github.io/pages/pricing.md

 - Off-peak hours are 6pm - 10am.
 - Monthly memberships come with [partner perks][partner-perks].
 - All plans include high-speed internet, free access to meeting areas and unlimited self-serve tea/coffee.
+- Payment toward extra seats you then don't need are converted into credits you can use in your next billing cycle(s).

 ### Loyalty discounts